 15. Water Sports at Clear Lake

-Clear Lake, Iowa, is known for its namesake freshwater lake which is great for water sporting activities.
+Clear Lake, Iowa, is known for its namesake freshwater lake, which is great for water sports activities.
 If you are still looking for the best things to do in Clear Lake, consider fishing, water skiing, and boating.

-Clear Lake is best known for largemouth bass fishing, but it also has other fish types.
-If you are lucky during one of your trips here, you can also find catfish, blackfish, perch, Sacramento, crappie, bluegill, and hitch.
+Clear Lake is best known for largemouth bass fishing but has other fish types.
+If you are lucky, you can also find catfish, blackfish, perch, Sacramento, crappie, bluegill, and hitch during one of your trips here.

 What is Clear Lake known for?

 Clear Lake is best known for bass fishing.
-In fact, it was named the second-best bass fishing lake in 2014 by Bassmaster magazine.
+It was named the second-best bass fishing lake in 2014 by Bassmaster magazine.
 But the lake is also home to monster catfish and other fish species.